Maybe a better name would be The Hallucinatory 106 (The race isn’t 100 miles at all. It is 105.9 miles.)

 To go to the old YourFirstUltra@BlogSpot, with 161 older posts, follow this link. yourfirstultra.blogspot.com/

-After 20 years of trail running and 10 years of Ultra Running some things should not even require thought.
-The same is true for some components of road running.
+After 50+ years of running, 20 years of trail running and 10 years of Ultra Running some things should not even require thought.
 For example, stay hydrated, don't run a race in a new pair of shoes and when running in mountains, be prepared for anything.
 Well, in May I ran the Crewel Jewel 50 mile in the mountains of north Georgia.
 The race has 17,000 ft. of elevation gain and climbs up and down some tough hills.
 Tough enough that the Crewel Jewel 100 is a Hardrock Qualifier.

 Every trail runner knows that the weather in mountains, east or west, can change dramatically in minutes.
 Every trail runner also knows to always carry a jacket or emergency poncho when running in mountains.
 The Crewel Jewel 50 has only one dropbag aid station at mile 30 and I was prepared.
 I had everything I could possibly need in my bag, my headlamp, dry socks, gloves, warm base layer, rain jacket, poncho, extra batteries, etc. I was ready for anything!